epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-06-13-de-wm-shell-difference.markdown

 ## Compositor

-There is one more Category
+There is one more Category, The Compositor

-KWin is also a compositor.
 Before you asked.
 I will tell you that I don't understand what it means.

+* KWin

+* Compiz

 -- -- --